OmarStewey/serverless-class/14_How to include async event sources in e2e tests/README.md

 }
 ```

-The `waitForMessage` function works finds the first message in the `ReplaySubject` that satisfies the caller's predict.
+The `waitForMessage` function finds the first message in the `ReplaySubject` that satisfies the caller's predicate function.
 While `Rxjs` operators normally return an `Observable`, the `firstValueFrom` function lets us return the first value returned by the `Observable` as a `Promise`.
 So the caller is able to use `async` `await` syntax to wait for their message to arrive.

 We can use this helper module in both `place-order.tests.js` and `notify-restaurant.tests.js` modules, in place of the mocks!